Drup/drup.github.io/_posts/2016-08-02-difflists.md

 # Conclusion

-We have learned how to (ab)use the type system to create heterogeneous lists that count the number of their elements, and how to use it to create a toy implementation of format.
+We have learned how to (ab)use the type system to create heterogeneous lists that tracks the number and the type of their elements, and how to use it to create a toy implementation of format.
 As the other Camlien Gabriel would put it, We now have to learn how not to use this.

 Fortunately, code that manipulate difference lists is quite annoying to write, offering a natural deterrent to apprentice type magicians.
-In the case this could actually be useful (such as my own unreleased [Furl][] library), I would encourage to hide the datatypes and provide combinators, as long as examples and documentations.
+In the case this could actually be useful (such as my own unreleased [Furl][] library), I would encourage to hide the datatypes and provide combinators, along with examples and documentation.
 This is a case where types really do not help understand the API.

 [Furl]: https://github.com/drup/furl